South Hadley, Massachusetts: History

 The town is the home of the nation's first successful navigable canal as well as the oldest continuing institution of higher education for women (Mount Holyoke College).

 The Civil War Monument (believed to be by Jerome Connor) in the center of the Commons was given to South Hadley by William H. Gaylord in the 1900s.
-The Gaylords also donated the Gaylord Memorial Library, located near the center of town.
+The Gaylords also donated the Gaylord Memorial Library, located near the center of town, along with a grant of 67,000 dollars to Mount Holyoke College.

 Geography

 South Hadley is located in the western part of Massachusetts, specifically in the Pioneer Valley.
 It is bordered on the north by Hadley and Amherst, on the east by Granby, and on the south by Chicopee.
 The Connecticut River defines the town's western border and separates it from the cities of Holyoke and Easthampton.
 South Hadley is 45 mi south of Brattleboro, Vermont, 87 mi west of Boston, and 145 mi from New York City.

-Although no interstate highways cross South Hadley's borders, U.S. Route 202, and Massachusetts Highways 33, 47, and 116 provide primary routes of transportation.
+Although no interstate highways cross South Hadley's borders, U.S. Route 202 and Massachusetts Highways 33, 47, and 116 provide primary routes of transportation.
 Interstate 91 can be accessed in Holyoke while Interstate 90 is accessible through Chicopee.
 Westover Metropolitan Airport is located in neighboring Chicopee and offers air services throughout the region.
 Bradley International Airport, serving the greater Hartford–Springfield area, is located 17 mi to the south.
 The closest Amtrak station is the Holyoke station.

 The Village Commons, a center for dining, shopping, and leisure, is located at the juncture of Massachusetts Routes 116 and 47, in the area commonly called South Hadley Center.
 Additional commercial centers are located on Massachusetts Route 33 and farther south on Route 116, including South Hadley Falls, which is across the river from Holyoke.
 South Hadley is also the home of Mount Holyoke College, the oldest continuously operating institution of higher education for women, founded in 1837.

 According to the United States Census Bureau, the town has a total area of 18.4 sqmi, of which 17.7 sqmi is land and 0.7 sqmi (3.70%) is water.
 The mountain range called the Holyoke Range or Mount Holyoke Range passes through the north of the town and separates it from Hadley and Amherst.
-There are 12 reservoirs in the town fed by eight distinct streams and also six natural ponds.
+There are 12 reservoirs in the town fed by eight distinct streams and six natural ponds.